Hormone Replacement Therapy for Perimenopause – A Complete Guide

 Perimenopause is a hormonally dynamic transition that can affect how women feel physically, mentally, and emotionally.
 While this phase is natural, the symptoms can be challenging to live with.

-Hormone Replacement Therapy (HRT) is one option that may help stabilize fluctuating hormones during perimenopause.
-When used thoughtfully and personalized to the individual, HRT can support comfort, clarity, and overall quality of life.
+Hormone replacement therapy for perimenopause is one option that may help stabilize fluctuating hormones during this stage.
+When used thoughtfully and personalized to the individual, therapy can support comfort, clarity, and overall quality of life.

-This article explains how hormone replacement therapy fits into perimenopause care, who it may help, and what women should understand before considering treatment.
+This guide explains how hormone replacement therapy for perimenopause works, who it may help, and what women should understand before considering treatment.

 Understanding Hormonal Changes During Perimenopause